 Glass shards in Unit II volcaniclastic rocks range from <0.1 to ~10 mm and are predominantly subangular, blocky, and nonvesicular.
 Slightly to highly vesicular glass shards are relatively rare.
 Tachylite clasts are found throughout Unit II and form the main component of the upper and lower parts of Subunit IIC.
-Lithic fragments are mainly subround and subequant to subelongate and principally comprise nonvesicular and vesicular basalt (generally <10 mm), ranging from partly glassy to microcrystalline and fine grained, with rare fragments of diabase ( $\leq 20$ mm).
-Rip-up clasts of tuff ( $\leq 65$ mm) are also common.
+Lithic fragments are mainly subround and subequant to subelongate and principally comprise nonvesicular and vesicular basalt (generally <10 mm), ranging from partly glassy to microcrystalline and fine grained, with rare fragments of diabase (≤ 20 mm).
+Rip-up clasts of tuff (≤ 65 mm) are also common.
 Plagioclase and clinopyroxene grains are present as phenocrysts in basaltic lithic fragments and as discrete clasts; as clasts, they are generally anhedral, showing signs of mechanical transport and/or fracturing.
-Accretionary (Fig. F20) and armored lapilli ( $\leq 15$ mm) are present in all the subunits and are sometimes concentrated in bands.
+Accretionary (Fig. 20) and armored lapilli (≤ 15 mm) are present in all the subunits and are sometimes concentrated in bands.

-We interpret the accretionary and armored lapilli, together with abundant blocky glass shards, to indicate that these deposits were formed by explosive hydroclastic eruptions in a shallow-water to emergent eruptive setting (Fig. F22).
-The presence of nannofossils in finer grained intervals of tuff suggests primary deposition or reworking in a marine environment, and wood fragments and organic-rich layers indicate proximity to a vegetated island.
+We interpret the accretionary and armored lapilli, together with abundant blocky glass shards, to indicate that these deposits were formed by explosive hydroclastic eruptions in a shallow-water to emergent eruptive setting (Fig. 22).
+The presence of nannofossils in finergrained intervals of tuff suggests primary deposition or reworking in a marine environment, and wood fragments and organic-rich layers indicate proximity to a vegetated island.
 Several features indicate that a component of the volcaniclastic material was derived from subaerial eruptions.
 These include the presence of vesicular tachylite lapilli throughout the volcaniclastic sequence, two intervals of well-sorted lapillistone (consisting almost entirely of nonvesicular tachylite at the top and bottom of Subunit IIC), and the abundant red, oxidized lithic fragments in Subunit IIC.

-The entire 337.7-m volcaniclastic sequence cored from Hole 1184A is altered to varying extents, and the uppermost 8 m is completely altered to pale brown Fe oxyhydroxide, indicative of weathering in an oxidizing (subaerial?) environment.
-Except for plagioclase and clinopyroxene, almost all of the volcanic components and matrix are heavily altered to smectite, analcime, celadonite, calcite, zeolites, pyrite, and Fe oxyhydroxide.
-Unaltered glass is present in several cores (most commonly below ~470 mbsf); individual shards are typically rimmed by brown smectite (Fig. F23).
+The entire 337.7-m volcaniclastic sequence cored at Site 1184 is altered to varying extents, and the uppermost 8 m are completely altered to pale brown Fe oxyhydroxide, indicative of weathering in an oxidizing (subaerial?) environment.
+Except for plagioclase and clinopyroxene, almost all of the volcanic components and matrix are heavily altered to smectite, analcime, celadonite, calcite, zeolite, pyrite, and Fe oxyhydroxide.
+Unaltered glass is present in several cores (most commonly below ~470 mbsf); individual shards are typically rimmed by brown smectite (Fig. 23).
 From rim to center, the most commonly observed assemblage of secondary minerals in individual glass fragments follows the progression: smectite; analcime and/or other zeolites; rare calcite.
 The cement between individual clasts is predominantly composed of the same minerals as those replacing glass.
 Rare pleochroic, blue-green celadonite is also tentatively identified in the cement, filling vesicles in glass and partly replacing individual glassy fragments.
-The zeolites identified by X-ray diffraction are gmelinite, chabazite, levyne, mordenite, and natrolite, an assemblage rarely found in submarine basalt but common in subaerial environments.
-Several generations of white, hairline to >5-mm-wide veins cut the cores; these veins are filled with analcime $\pm$ other zeolites $\pm$ calcite and lined with minor smectite and/or celadonite.
-Halos in the groundmass adjacent to veins are rare, diffuse, and poorly developed; if present, they typically extend <1 cm
+The zeolites identified by X-ray diffraction are gmelinite, chabazite, levyne, and natrolite, an assemblage rarely found in submarine basalt but common in subaerial environments.
+Several generations of white, hairline to >5-mm-wide veins cut the cores; these veins are filled with analcime \pm other zeolites \pm calcite and lined with minor smectite and/or celadonite.
+Haloes in the groundmass adjacent to veins are rare, diffuse, and poorly developed; if present, they typically extend <1 cm into the wall rock and contain smectite and bluish celadonite or brown Fe oxyhydroxide.